-Previously, we discussed how customized content could help drive your prospects through the sales funnel and ultimately convert to customers.
+Customized content can help drive your prospects through the sales funnel and ultimately convert to customers.
 To be able to achieve this you need to know and really understand your customers.
-This is where Persona Mapping comes in.
+This is where the Customer Persona Mapping process comes in.
 Do they live in suburbs or the big city?
 Do they watch documentaries or reality shows?
 Are they constantly online, or do they not even know what Facebook is?

 Basically, it’s about learning what kind of needs your customers have and at what stage in the decision-making process they are most likely to be responsive.
 So how do you get that intelligence?
 We believe it starts with developing buyer personas in order to really get to know what your target customers look like and what their pain-points are.

-You can’t even begin to start creating content for your website, social channels, or email marketing before you know what kind of content will resonate with your target market, what needs to address, what they’re looking for, and what they value.
+You can’t even begin to start creating content for your website, social channels, or email marketing before you know what kind of content will resonate with your target market, what needs to be addressed, what they’re looking for, and what they value.

-Share.
+4. Share.
 It’s important that your entire company is aware of who your target customers are, not just marketing and sales.
 Create a buyer persona template where you can easily organize and present your findings.
-Have people from different departments give their input on if/how they interact with these buyer personas and what their traits are.
+Have people from different departments give their input on if or how they would interact with these buyer personas and what their traits are.

 5. Create.
 Put yourself in your customer’s shoes and every time new content needs to be created you should stop and think:

 “If I was customer X – what would I want to know right now?”

 Your entire strategy should be rooted in your personas to ensure that every tactic you deploy is in line with overall business objectives.

 If persona mapping is not done correctly or without everyone in the organization on board, it can easily become an exercise you do simply to check it off your best practice’s checklist.
 Even if you do feel like you know your customers and can do this without even asking them – think again.
 We believe that not only will you learn a lot about your customers, but also increase your effectiveness and ultimately your marketing ROI.